volodymyrhudyma/blog/content/blog/2020-05-12-capturing-groups-in-regular-expressions.md

 Capturing group can be created by using parentheses `(...)`.

+## Accessing capturing group

+To access the content of capturing group, use dollar sign with the group number.

+Group numbers start with `1` and are numbered from left to right.

+The first capturing group can be accessed using `$1`, second one by `$2` and so on.

 ## Example #1

 Imagine the following situation: you develop a project using font sizes in `em` units.
 Some requirements change and you have to use `rem` instead.